Can Red Light Therapy Treat Vitamin D Deficiency?

 Is red light therapy safe for all skin types?

 Yes.
-Because RLT doesn’t use ultraviolet wavelengths, it doesn’t burn, tan, or damage the skin.
+Because red light therapy does not utilise ultraviolet wavelengths.
+It doesn’t burn, tan or damage the skin.
 People with all skin tones and sensitivities generally tolerate it well.

 Can red light therapy be combined with vitamin D supplementation?

 Absolutely.
 They don’t interfere with each other.
-Just remember: supplements and UVB exposure can raise vitamin D levels — red light therapy can’t.
+Just remember: supplements and UVB exposure can raise vitamin D levels red light therapy can not.

 Sources: